 ]]>

-No Bull’s values: a real values parable https://erikaclegg.com/no-bulls-values-a-real-values-parable/ Tue, 28 Jan 2025 13:48:15 +0000 https://erikaclegg.com/?p=280222 This is a story of bold beginnings, relentless energy and values that transformed an organisation.
-It’s inspired by real experiences but reimagined to protect the privacy of those involved.
-The heart of the tale, however, is true; a parable about the power of values to shape not just a company, but the people within it.
-No Bull began life in Gateshead, founded by three graduates who had met at art college.
-They were united by their larger-than-life personalities, uncompromising perfectionism and shared passion for creating work that turned heads.
-Counter-cultural, ambitious and fiercely talented, they set out to challenge the industry and build something entirely their own.
-The agency grew quickly, drawing clients from across the UK and beyond who wanted work that was fearless, fresh and executed with the precision of master craftsmen.
+No Bull’s values: a real values parable https://erikaclegg.com/no-bulls-values-a-real-values-parable/ Tue, 28 Jan 2025 13:48:15 +0000 https://erikaclegg.com/?p=280222 This is a story of ambition, energy and honest values that ensured an organisation’s growth without losing its personality.
+It’s inspired by real experiences, reimagined to protect the privacy of those involved.
+The heart of the tale, however, is true: this is a parable about the power of values.
+No Bull is a creative studio that began life in Gateshead, founded by three graduates who had met at art college.
+They were united by their uncompromising perfectionism and shared passion for creating work that turned heads.
+Counter-cultural, ambitious and talented, they set out to challenge the norm and build something entirely their own.
+The agency grew quickly, drawing clients from across the country, even the world, who wanted work that was fearless, fresh and executed with the precision of master craftsmen.
 No Bull became known for blending old-school artistry with cutting-edge technology, producing results that were both beautifully crafted and ahead of the curve.
 Word of their success spread far beyond the North East.
 No Bull thrived on momentum.
 The founders brought an infectious energy and a strong creative vision that defined everything the agency did.
-Their instinctive decision-making, bold ideas and refusal to settle for anything […]
+Their instinctive decision-making and refusal to settle for anything less than exceptional set the […]

 <p>The post No Bull’s values: a real values parable first appeared on Erika Clegg.</p>